igdev0/dev-wallet/README.md

 # HD Dev Wallet

-## Project Overview
+## Project Overview (in development)

-The goal of this project is to develop an HD (Hierarchical Deterministic) which empowers developers to develop dapps faster.
-This wallet will provide the following features:
+The goal of this project is to develop a wallet which empowers developers to develop dapps faster.
+The features of this project are still in development, these are the initial features which I planned to implement:

-- **Seed Management:** Securely manage and store seed phrases.
-- **Address Generation:** Easily create multiple addresses as needed.
-- **Security:** Ensure your addresses and associated keys are protected.
+- **Authentication**: Pretty straight forward, it will enable you to authenticate on your wallet, via some GUI;
+- **Wallet management**: Thsi feature will let you to create and delete wallets (and associated accounts) and update certain things like wallet name, via some GUI;
+- **Account management** : This feature will let you derrive accounts from the wallet seed, via some GUI;
+-
 ## Supported Platforms

 The Dev Wallet will be available on the following platforms: